 - Have completed a PhD in the fields of the humanities and the social sciences;

-- International research experience (participation in projects and refereed conferences) and publications in peer-reviewed academic editions are strong advantages.
+- Have international research experience (participation in projects and refereed conferences) and publications in peer-reviewed academic editions are strong advantages.

 As an international academic institution CAS conducts most of its work in English, which is also the language of the fellow seminars.
 Therefore, a good command of English is required.